Guerreros

 Guerreros (lit.
 'Warriors') is a 2002 Spanish war film directed by Daniel Calparsoro which stars Eloy Azorín and Eduardo Noriega.

 Plot

-The plot follows a group of Spanish soldiers and their French allies stationed in the border between Kosovo and the rest of Serbia during a KFOR humanitarian deployment.
+The plot follows a group of Spanish soldiers and their French allies stationed at the border between Kosovo and the rest of Serbia during a KFOR humanitarian deployment.
 The young and inexperienced soldiers become embroiled in the conflict that surrounds them and struggle to survive.

 Cast

 Release

 The film was theatrically released in Spain on 22 March 2002, amid an "aggressive" marketing campaign.
 However, the film's subpar performance at the box office eventually earned it a reputation as a domestic commercial blunder of the year together with The Shanghai Spell.